Orange-OpenSource/floss-toolbox/toolbox/utils/third-party-generator/README.md

 ### About the licenses.py file

 There is plenty of licenses and also a lot of standards.
-It can be a pain or time consuming to let the user write the license in use for a component, then find there URL point to the license text and write it.
-In fact, such details are still known so we can let the user choose.
+It can be a pain or time-consuming to let the user write the license in use for a component, then find the URL pointing to the license text and write it.
+In fact, such details are still known so we can let the user choose within list items.
 The *licenses.py* file lists main licenses we can meet during audits.
 Each entry in this dictionary has a license name in SPDX short-identifier format and the URL pointing to the license text.
-Thus these details will be added in the THIRD-PARTY file.$
+Thus these details will be added in the THIRD-PARTY file.